 But when someone walks up to you and innocently just comes by and say ‘Well, look I understand this is what’s going on’ and they may give you some words of wisdom.
 They’re only doing the one thing that was put on their heart to try to do and that’s give you some comfort.
 God put these people who are like little angels in our life to do these things for us and that’s where gospel comes in.
 It’s God’s word being given to you through a source you never thought you would get it from and for those who don’t believe, then that’s what they miss out on.

 Meg: I know that you had a lot of personal change go on at a young age.
 I understand you had your first child when you were fourteen.
 Tell me about this time in your life.

-Irma Thomas: Well, I was actually fifteen when my first one was born.
-I got pregnant at fourteen, and I turn fifteen in February, and she was born in May.
-I learned the rude lessons of life in life experiences.
-When you’re never told anything, my parents weren’t of the years when parents gave their children some sexual advice, teaching the girls and the boys what they should, and should not do, and why.
+Irma: Well, I was actually fifteen when my first one was born.
+I got pregnant at fourteen, and I turned fifteen in February, and she was born in May.
+I learned the rude lessons of life from experiences when you’re never told anything.
+My parents weren’t of the years when parents gave their children some sexual advice, teaching the girls and the boys what they should, and should not do, and why.
 These questions were never answered for me, because you weren’t even allowed to ask, so I learned through trial and error, so I learned the hard way.
 So, naturally, when you learn the hard way, a hard lesson is well learned.